InkDAO/gitbook/protocol-overview/content-subscription.md

 Six months later, Lisa still uses that guide, having read it dozens of times.
 She paid once, and the access is permanently tied to her wallet—she can't lose it or have it taken away.

-## The 5% Platform Fee

-Unlike traditional platforms that take 30-75% of revenue, InkDAO takes only 5%.
-This fee covers real infrastructure costs:

-- **IPFS Hosting**: Pinata service for permanent file storage and private access control
-- **Backend Servers**: Authentication, access verification, content delivery
-- **Deployment**: Hosting the frontend application on Netlify
-- **Maintenance**: Ongoing development, security, and improvements
+## Truly For Creators - No Intermediaries

-The remaining 95% goes directly to creators immediately upon purchase—no waiting 30 days for payout, no minimum thresholds, no payment processor taking another 3%.
+Unlike traditional platforms that take 30-75% of revenue, InkDAO gives creators 100% of every purchase directly and immediately—no waiting 30 days for payout, no minimum thresholds, no intermediaries taking a cut.
+This is the power of decentralization: direct peer-to-peer value transfer with blockchain technology.

 ## Creator Economics Compared